 Subcontractor Default Insurance: A Contractor Smart Tool

-Subcontractor Default Insurance: Is it Better Than Traditional Bonding?
+Is It Better Than Traditional Bonding?

 Every time you are planning to use a subcontractor, the potential for a default is always there but not only that, the terrible consequences and loss of time and money will have a direct impact on your business operations.
-However, since the 1990's there is a tool, a nice alternative that you can have in order to protect and have a relief when a subcontractor defaults, it is called the Subcontractor Default Insurance (SDI), also refer to as SubGuard.
+However, since the 1990's there is a tool, a nice alternative that you can have in order to protect and have a relief when a subcontractor defaults, it is called the Subcontractor Default Insurance (SDI), also referred to as SubGuard.

-What is the Subcontractor Default Insurance?
+What is Subcontractor Default Insurance?

 A Subcontractor Default Insurance provides relief for contractors when a subcontractor has its contract terminated by default.
 This type of insurance provides unique benefits when compared to a traditional default process, that will normally require litigation and delays that will significantly affect contract schedule.
 A Subcontractor Default Insurance (“SDI”) can be considered as an alternative to surety bonds.
 When an owner requests an SDI coverage, it will receive a commitment by the general contractor and the company offering the service, that they will be partially responsible in the event of a default, but only in the portion related to completion of work.

 The SDI works when the insurance company provides additional coverage to the general contractor against losses arising out of the default of subcontractors, replacing the performance bonds of the subcontractors.
 SDI is not a substitute for a payment bond.
 If the general contractor becomes insolvent or just refuses to pay the subs, the subs have no recourse to the SDI policy.

 How Does It Work?